input-output-hk/cicero/docs/tutorial-1.md

 ### Click on "List Actions"

-Clicking "List Actions" will start the cicero-evaluator, so the Actions are semantically evaluated and listed:
+Clicking "List Actions" will start the cicero-evaluator, so the Actions are syntactically evaluated and listed:

 ![Cicero WebUI List Localpath](./cicero_webui_list_actions_localpath.png "Cicero WebUI List Localpath")